Federal Members of Parliament Background

 Federal Members of Parliament (MP) – the Tribunal’s role

-The Tribunal determines remuneration and allowances for current MPs along with certain allowances and expenses for former MPs in accordance with its powers under the Parliamentary Business Resources Act 2017 (PBR Act).
-Further detail on these determinations is provided below.
+The Remuneration Tribunal determines remuneration and allowances for current MPs along with certain allowances and expenses for former MPs in accordance with the Parliamentary Business Resources Act 2017 (PBR Act).

 The PBR Act requires the Tribunal to conduct annual reviews of its determinations.